Examples of Our Work

 We were engaged to:

-a. ensure that employee compensation was appropriate to their roles and experience.
+1. Ensure that employee compensation was appropriate to their roles and experience.

-b. design a compensation structure that aligns with firm culture, goals and would be fair and motivating to employees.
+2. Design a compensation structure that aligns with firm culture, goals and would be fair and motivating to employees.

-c. identify a succession plan for the team which would consider employee aspirations and competencies with a view to the firm’s goals.
+3. Identify a succession plan for the team which would consider employee aspirations and competencies with a view to the firm’s goals.

 We engaged employees in a highly participative process where they were open and an integral part of providing honest and direct feedback, that allowed us to ideate and then successfully implement recommendations that reduced friction among the team and allowed our client to be confident in their compensation aligning with their strategy.